9beach/mpv-config/README.md

 To download media files, you need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) in your system.
-For _Microsoft Windows_ users, just download `yt-dlp.exe` and move it to `C:\Windows` or `mpv.exe` directory.
+For _Microsoft Windows_ users, just download `yt-dlp.exe` and copy it to `C:\Windows` or `mpv.exe` directory.
 For _OSX_ users, run `brew install yt-dlp`.

+To download the highest resolution videos, and preserve chapter markers, you need to install [ffmpeg](https://ffmpeg.org).

 ### [copy-and-paste.lua](https://github.com/9beach/mpv-config/blob/main/scripts/copy-and-paste.lua)